English for HR Managers: Jargon

 Some HR managers are specialists, only working in one area of their profession, such as reward, formerly called compensation and benefits, which deals with salary and the extras of a job, such as a company car or gym membership, known as fringe benefits or less formally as perks.
 Most, though, are generalists who deal with all areas that affect employees in an organisation.
 This might be recruitment, finding people for jobs.

 As part of our English for HR course, course participants roleplay interviews with job applicants.
-These applicants are participants on the course for young business professionals, Business English 20-30, who either have recently left college or university or are working in their first job.
+These applicants are participants on the course for young business professionals, English for Work & Careers, who either have recently left college or university or are working in their first job.
 After the interviews, the HR managers give feedback to the young business professionals on their performance in the interviews and tips on how to improve.
 The HR managers also comment on the Curriculum Vitae, or resumes (American English), that the young business professionals have provided, which list their education and experience.

 The least pleasant part of an HR managers job is dismissal, which means that an organisation no longer wishes to employ someone.
 This might be due to an individual’s performance.
 They are frequently late or absent; they fail to meet targets or do not get on with their manager or colleagues.
 In such cases, the informal terms firing or sacking are frequently used.
 But when it actually comes to giving the bad news, the expressions we’re releasing you or we’re letting you go are used, which sound much better, making the employee feel like a prisoner who is being set free.
 Sometimes, though, the worker loses their job because the position itself is no longer needed, due for example to technological change, or the organisation does not have the money to pay for it, owing for example to bad market conditions.
 In American English, the easily understood term eliminating the position is used but in British English we talk about redundancy.
 Redundancy means that somebody or something has no use.
 It can be used about language as well.
 Free, as in free gift is an example of redundancy in language because, of course, a gift is always free, so the word ‘free’ is not needed.